 Amaya Perez-Brumer MSc, PhD

-Amaya Perez-Brumer is a medical sociologist and critical global health scholar who integrates methods and theory from Sociology and Public Health.
-She earned her Ph.D. in Sociomedical Sciences and Sociology from Columbia University (2019) and holds an MSc in Social and Behavioral Sciences from the Harvard T.H.
+Dr. Amaya Perez-Brumer is a Latinx critical global health scholar, Assistant Professor in the Division of Social and Behavioural Health Science at the University of Toronto, and a CIHR Canada Research Chair in Global Health Intervention Justice.
+She is also a status-only faculty member for the Women & Gender Studies Institute at the University of Toronto.
+She earned her Ph.D. in Sociomedical Sciences from Columbia University (2019) and hold an MSc in Social and Behavioral Sciences from the Harvard T.H.
 Chan School of Public Health (2013).

 Three central aims drive her research: